 The health office is open to students who need first aid or who become ill during the school day.
 The health aide is available during the school day.
-Teachers can issue a pass for a student to see the health aide in the event that the student becomes sick or there is a medical emergency.
+Teachers can issue a pass for a student to see the health aide if the student becomes sick or there is a medical emergency.